-William is the first Newnes known to have lived in Crudgington.
-Probably born in the 1730's, he married Martha Fortune in St Michael and All Angels Church, High Ercall, on 20 January 1755.
+William appears to have been the first Newnes to have lived in Crudgington.
+He married Martha Fortune in St Michael and All Angels Church, High Ercall, on 20th January 1755.
 At that time High Ercall was the parish church, there being no church in Crudgington until the end of the 19th century.
 Their marriage was witnessed by Jane Mathews.

 They had 7 children, all christened in High Ercall although the register states they were 'of Crudgington Green':

-Martha, William's wife, died in 1798 and was buried in High Ercall on 24 August 1798.
-When William died some 14 years later on 4th December 1812 he too was buried at High Ercall.
+Martha, William's wife, died in 1798 and was buried in High Ercall on 24th August 1798.
+When William died, some 14 years later, he too was buried at High Ercall on 4th December 1812.